-The systematic and structural approach comes from the VM job plan.
-SAVE International®’s standard job plan consists of six phases:
+The VM follows SAVE International®’s standard job plan, which consists of six phases:

-- Information Phase: Gather information to better understand the project.
+- Information: Gather information to better understand the project.

-- Function Analysis Phase: Analyze the project to understand and clarify the required functions.
+- Function Analysis: Analyze the project to understand and clarify the required functions.

-- Creative Phase: Generate ideas on all the possible ways to accomplish the required functions.
+- Creative: Generate ideas on all the possible ways to accomplish the required functions.

-- Evaluation Phase: Synethesize ideas and concepts to select feasible ideas for development into specific value improvement.
+- Evaluation: Synthesize ideas and concepts and select those that are feasible for development into specific value improvements.

-- Development Phase: Select and prepare the “best” alternative(s) for improving value.
+- Development: Select and prepare the ‘best’ alternative(s) for improving value.

-- Presentation Phase: Present the value recommendation to the project stakeholders.
+- Presentation: Present the value recommendation to the project stakeholders.